minichate/ember-cli-conditional-compile/README.md

 }
 ```

-In Handlebars/HTMLBars templates, you can also make use for the templates using the `if-flag-` helpers:
+In Handlebars/HTMLBars templates, you can also make use of the flags using the `if-flag-` helpers:

 ```hbs
 {{#if-flag-ENABLE_FOO}}